Study progress in higher education | Our Services | KelaSkip to content

 Kela monitors your study progress annually in October.
 When monitoring your study progress, we look at your study progress in the previous academic year, which is also the academic year under review (1 August–31 July), and during the entire time you have studied at a higher education institution.
 If you do not make sufficient progress with your studies, we will send you a request for information, and by replying to the request you can tell us why your study progress is slowed.

-If you do not reply or if the reasons you set out cannot be accepted, we may have to discontinue your financial aid or restrict its availability to a specific period of time.
+If you do not reply or if the reasons you set out cannot be accepted, we may have to discontinue your financial aid.

 Sufficient study progress